MirrorNetworking/Mirror/docs/Components/NetworkManager.md

     If you assign a Scene to this field, the Network Manager automatically switches to the specified Scene when a network session starts - for example, when the client connects to a server, or when the server starts listening for connections.
 -   **Network Info**
 	-   **Transport**
-        A link to Component derived from `Transport` class.
+        A link to a Component derived from `Transport` class.
 TelepathyTransport is created and linked there by default.
     -   **Network Address**
         The network address currently in use.
 For clients, this is the address of the server that is connected to.
 For servers, this is the local address.
 This is set to ‘localhost’ by default.
 	-	**Max Connections**